Mgrmjp/pokemon-api-nextjs/README.md

 Open http://localhost:3000 in your browser to view the result.
 Begin editing the page by modifying pages/index.js, and the page will auto-update as you make changes.

-Learn More
+## Learn More

-Explore more about Next.js through the following resources:
+Explore more about Next.js and the PokeAPI through the following resources:

-Next.js Documentation: Learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs): Learn about Next.js features and API.
-Learn Next.js: Take an interactive Next.js tutorial.
+- [Learn Next.js](https://nextjs.org/learn): Take an interactive Next.js tutorial.
+- [PokeAPI Documentation](https://pokeapi.co/docs/v2): Learn about the PokeAPI and available endpoints.

-Feel free to check out the Next.js GitHub repository.
+Feel free to check out the [Next.js GitHub repository](https://github.com/vercel/next.js/).
 Your feedback and contributions are always welcome!